 All versions of an application share the same named task queues.
 A queue name can contain uppercase and lowercase letters, numbers, and hyphens.
 The maximum length for a queue name is 100 characters.

 queue.yaml, please see Task Queue Configuration.

 Task queues in the Cloud Platform Console

-You can manage task queues for an application using the Task Queue tab of the Administration Console.
+You can manage task queues for an application using the Developers Console Task queues page.
 The Task Queue tab lists all of the queues in the application.
 Clicking on a queue name brings up the Task Queue Details page where you can see all of the tasks scheduled to run in a queue and you can manually delete individual tasks or purge every task from a queue.
 This is useful if a task in a push queue cannot be completed successfully and is stuck waiting to be retried.
 You can also pause and resume a queue on this page.

 You can view details of individual tasks by clicking the task name from the list of tasks on the Task Queue Details page.
 This page allows you to debug why a task did not run successfully.
 You can also see information about the previous run of the task as well as the task's body.